Petition calling for $2,000 a month stimulus nears 2.5 million signatures

 There could be another way to qualify for even more stimulus funds.

 The child and dependent care credits are part of the $1.9 trillion American Rescue Plan Act signed into law by President Joe Biden in March.
-The amount of eligible expenses for the child and dependent care credit rose under the act, and will be refundable under the new law — but only for 2021.
+The number of eligible expenses for the child and dependent care credit rose under the act and will be refundable under the new law — but only for 2021.

 This year, those who qualify can claim certain expenses of up to $8,000 for one eligible child, or $16,000 for two or more eligible dependents.
 Both amounts are more than twice that of prior limits.